Let's All Go to the Lobby: Legacy

 Filmack has continued selling copies of Let's All Go to the Lobby in the decades since its production.
 The company estimates that 80% of independent theaters in the United States have screened the film, and Eagan has said that it is likely the most-viewed snipe.
 In 2000, Let's All Go to the Lobby was selected for preservation in the National Film Registry by the US Library of Congress as being "culturally, historically, or aesthetically significant".
+During the 2000s, Filmack sold 50–100 copies of the snipe per year.

 The animation historian Thad Komorowski has stated that while the animation was "downright primitive" by the standards of the 1950s, it "outlast[ed] any other trailer of its kind".
 John Owens of The Chicago Tribune called it "one of the most iconic movies in American cinema history".
 Eagan, who wrote a comprehensive guide to National Film Registry titles, called it "a cultural touchstone" and an inherent part of the American theater experience of the 1950s and 1960s.

 In popular culture

 Let's All Go to the Lobbys scene of singing concessions has been frequently parodied in advertisements of the 2000s.
 These include a 2006 spot for Chipotle Mexican Grill where a burrito attempts to join the characters, a 2011 spot for the Tribeca Film Festival where the characters are mobsters voiced by the cast of The Sopranos, and a 2013 GEICO commercial where the characters are chided for speaking on their cell phones.
-It has also been spoofed in popular entertainment including the Late Show with David Letterman, The Simpsons, Family Guy, Aqua Teen Hunger Force Colon Movie Film for Theaters, and The Lego Movie 2: The Second Part, and appears in fictional depictions of theaters.
+It has also been spoofed in popular entertainment including the Late Show with David Letterman, The Simpsons, and The Lego Movie 2: The Second Part, and appears in fictional depictions of theaters.
 Lionsgate produced a quarantine-themed version of the snipe to accompany special presentations of films streamed online during the COVID-19 pandemic.